 Changing advice on building and fire safety and mortgages for leaseholders

-Changing Government advice regarding building safety is impacting thousands of properties across the UK, making it difficult for a large number of homeowners to secure mortgages as many lenders are now requesting what is known as a ‘statement of compliance’.
+Changing Government advice about building safety is impacting thousands of properties across the UK, making it difficult for a large number of homeowners to secure mortgages as many lenders are now requesting what is known as an EWS1 form, or ‘certificate of compliance’.
 This certificate needs to be signed by an independent qualified professional advisor recognised by Government.

-Alongside others within the industry, as well as action by MPs, FirstPort is seeking support from Government to unblock these challenges in a way that continues to meet the requirements of new guidance.
+Alongside others within the industry, as well as action by MPs, FirstPort is seeking support from Government to unblock these challenges.

 Over the last few years we have seen new Government advice introduced for residential buildings both in terms of fire and building safety.
 At FirstPort we work hard to ensure the safety of our residents and we have been supportive of these steps.

-However, we recognise that this changing advice is having significant consequences for building residents – including impacting their ability to secure mortgages, and exposing homeowners to high costs required to survey and remediate buildings.
+However, we recognise that this changing advice is having significant consequences for building residents – including impacting their ability to secure mortgages and exposing homeowners to high costs required for surveys and remediation.

 Advice for multi-storey, multi-occupied residential buildings

-Since June 2017 the Ministry for Housing, Communities and Local Government (MHCLG) has published a series of advisory notes relating to building safety.
+Since late 2018 the Ministry for Housing, Communities and Local Government (MHCLG) has published a series of advisory notes relating to building safety.

 Initially, this requirement was applied to all properties over 18 metres (roughly 5 or 6 storeys).
 However, the more recent consolidated advice has extended this to all residential buildings where external wall systems are in place.
-It is estimated that tens of thousands – if not millions – of buildings in the UK are affected by this issue in some form.
+It is estimated that nearly 1,500 buildings – covering over a half a million individual homes – are affected by this issue in some form.

 Keeping residents safe